-Lyn Stoler is the Director of Public Health at Helena.
+Lyn Stoler is a Project Director at Helena.

 Lyn Stoler is currently a candidate for the Master’s of Public Health at the University of California, Berkeley.
 She has worked in the Fernald Lab, and focuses on globalization and its effects on public health, particularly in developing regions and with respect to nutrition.